Nursing Schools in Tennessee

-Roughly six years after entering college, graduates of this school earn $31,700 a year.
+The average student takes 4.74 years to complete their degree at UofM.
 98% of students are awarded financial aid at this school.
 Students who attend this public school pay an average net price of $13,048.

 Students enjoy a student to faculty ratio of 17 to 1.
 The student loan default rate of 4.70% is a good sign that graduates can afford their loan payments.
 87% of the teachers are full time.